Mercedes-Benz GLE Coupe new car review

 Market and model

-At least you get plenty of kit for that: 22-inch wheels, soft-close doors, Multicontour front seats that react to corners, surround lighting and a vast portfolio of camera safety features.
+At least you get plenty of kit fitted as standard on all variants: 21-inch wheels, soft-close doors, Multibeam LED headlamps that react to corners, surround lighting and a vast portfolio of camera safety features.
 There's also a panoramic sunroof, climatised front seats, the 'Air Balance' package that adds scents to the interior, temperature-controlled cup holders and the brand's 'Energizing Package', which gives you selectable sounds and colour themes in the cabin.

 + More